ThisGuyEddie/Interactive-Lab-Hub/Lab6/readme.md

 Next, try out HelloArduino.
 First have HelloArduino.ino listen for messages from HelloArduino.py.
 ## Next, use morse_code_translator.ino.
 What happens differently?
-helloArduino.py has the arduino LEDs flash "SOS" in morse code.
+* helloArduino.py has the arduino LEDs flash "SOS" in morse code.

 Change the HelloArduino.py program to take in inputs from the user to have them translated to morse code on the Arduino.

-Your own voice agent
+## Your own voice agent
 Program a simple application that understands different basic greetings (for example, Yo!, Good morning!
 And Good afternoon!) and responds either visibly, physically or auditorially in kind!

-You are free to adapt this assignment to have the agent respond to any other set of vocabulary for any other purpose.

-Record someone trying out your design

-Using a phone or other video device, record someone trying out your GreetingBot.
-(This does not need to be an advertisement for your ChatBot; it is okay if the person is confused or asks questions or doesn't like it.
-We like the drama.
-Do not record someone using the default ChatBot.)
-Post the video to your README.md page!

-Submit your code to Github